Shawn has a masters of public administration, JD, and a BA in political science.

 While all partnerships generally have the characteristics we just discussed, there are some differences between different types of partnerships.
 A general partnership offers no limited liability for its partners, and partners are personally liable for the negligent or wrongful conduct of the partnership as well as debts and contractual obligations.

 In a limited partnership, the general partner manages the partnership and limited partners do not.
 However, while general partners have personal liability, limited partners do not.
 Limited liability partnerships offer either full or partial protection from personal liability for all partners.
-Limited liability limited partnerships are like limited partnerships except that general partners are not personally liable for the negligent or wrongful conduct of other general partners that's related to the business.
+Limited liability limited partnerships are like limited partnerships except that general partners are not personally liable for the negligent or wrongful conduct of other general partners that are related to the business.

 After watching this lesson, you should be able to differentiate between the types of partnerships and discuss the advantages and disadvantages of each.